Wednesday 27 March 2024

 September 23, 1941 - Tyrkowo - Rudel flies over Kronstadt harbor and attacks the Soviet Battleship "Marat" with another Stuka.
 Rudel hits the battleship and sinks it

-October 1, 1941 - Kuleshovka, N. of Vyazma - The Squadron moves out - operations in the direction of Ostaschkov (NW of Rzhev and Tver)
+October 1, 1941 - Kuleshovka, N. of Vyazma - 1./StG 2 moves out - Operations in the direction of Ostaschkov (NW of Rzhev and Tver)

 October 20, 1941 - Staritza, between Rzhev and Tver(?) - Honor Goblet of the Luftwaffe as Oberleutnant in a Sturzkampfgeschwader